qiskit-advocate/qamp-spring-21/README.md

 1. **Defining projects deliverables (Mar 1st - 7th, 2021)**
     Mentors and mentees work together to refine the project ideas and define the deliverables based on mentees' commitment and skills level.
 1. **Mentoring period (Mar 1st - Jun 1st, 2021)**
     Mentees work on the project with guidance from mentors.
-Mentors should meet with mentees regularly (1 hour call every week or every 2 weeks) to check the progress and provide feedbacks.
+Mentors should meet with mentees regularly (1 hour call every week) to check the progress and provide feedback.
 1. **Mid-term review (Mid Apr, 2021)**
-    Mentees to share project ideas and current progress to other mentees in a group call to get feedback.
+    Mentees will share project ideas and current progress to other mentees in a group call to get feedback.
 1. **Final showcase (Mid Jun, 2021)**
-    Mentess to present the final outcome of projects in a group all.
+    Mentess will present the final outcome of projects.
 Projects will be evaluated and highlighted in a series of Qiskit Medium blog post.
-All projects contributing to Qiskit code or Qiskit tutorials/textbook should be reviewed and accepted.

 ## Commitment from mentees